OSU-BMBL/MEGA/figures/README.md

 ```
 2. Download SCENIC+.xml and import it in Cytoscape style.
 [Here](https://manual.cytoscape.org/en/stable/Styles.html#:~:text=You%20can%20import%20the%20sample,Import%20%E2%86%92%20Styles%20from%20File%E2%80%A6.) is the official doc that can be used to import the sample file.
 To import in Cytoscape style, follow the path File → Import → Styles from File.

-3. It is recomended to run the following code line-by-line in Rstudio since it is easier to adjust network parameters.
+3. It is recommended to run the following code line-by-line in Rstudio since it is easier to adjust network parameters.

 ### Plot all cancer types

 1. Open ```plot_all_cancer.r```.
-2. Change the working directoy to your local directory where the data folder is located.
+2. Change the working directory to your local directory where the data folder is located.

 3. Run the code.
-In the example the node label size is 30.
+In the example, the node label size is 30.
 You may need to change the label size in the following line:

 ```
 label.sizes <- setNames(c(rep(30, length(colors) - 1), 15), names(colors))